how boarding affects families

 Alex and Anna Potts have chosen Hanford School for their three daughters

 We have three daughters and when they were little we were lucky enough to be based in Scotland where we had a blissful family time.
-We knew that with our next posting a boarding school for our eldest Mary, then eight, would be inevitable, as it would offer her the educational stability she needed.
-Mary had already attended three different schools by the time she was eight and was experienced at moving.
+We knew that with our next posting a boarding school for our eldest, then eight, would be inevitable, as it would offer her the educational stability she needed.
+She had already attended three different schools by the time she was eight and was experienced at moving.
 However, dealing with change was difficult for her and our other children.
 Particularly when it came to saying goodbye to established friends and facing the prospect of starting afresh all over again somewhere new.

 Choosing a boarding school is never an easy process and as Service parents location is not necessarily the key issue – it’s about finding the ‘right’ place.
 There are lots of prep schools to choose from up and down the country and it’s simply not practical to see them all, especially when you live in Scotland.
 So to help us narrow it down we relied on the advice of friends and family and a few of them, including an army colleague of Alex’s, recommended the same school – Hanford.

 We set off from Scotland to look at a handful of schools not knowing really what to expect.
 From the minute we rolled down the drive at Hanford it was obvious this was the school for our family.
 Set in the heart of some of Dorset’s most beautiful countryside and housed in a fascinating Jacobean manor, Hanford, although being a great school, still manages to feel like a home.
 There are stables with ponies and chickens pottering around, a working kitchen garden, a walled garden full of flowers and happy children running around the gardens and climbing trees.